Jadziu/KeyRoom/README.md

 ***

 Application for storing logins, keys, passwords, etc. Created for Python coding training.
-Ultimately with full database encryption and password protection.
+No Encrytpion, use at your own risk.

 ![Key_image](img/key.svg)